jclarktennis/jclarktennis.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>Hi, my name is Josh and I'm a junior at Yale University studying Computer Science and Psychology.
+<p>Hi, I'm Josh and I'm a junior at Yale University studying Computer Science and Psychology.
 On campus
 I play club squash, volunteer at the Downtown Evening Soup Kitchen, and I am the treasurer of Yale Donate Life, an organization I helped found.</p>